Top of the page

 You may have to wait days, months, or years for your transplant.
 Be patient, and ask your doctor what you can do while you're waiting.

-Depending on the centre and the organ group, you may need to move closer to the transplant facility to do months of testing.
+Depending on the centre and the organ group, you may need to move closer to the transplant centre to do months of testing.

 After a transplant, many people say they feel better than they have in years.
 What you can and can't do will depend on the type of transplant you had, other health problems you have, and how your body reacts to the new organ.